-Advice First Published: January 2019 ICS 2019 V1

-Reason for Standard: Clarification provided by ACCD on sequencing of MI and CAD
+ICS Effective From: Advice First Published: Reason for Standard: January 2019 January 2019 ICS 2019 V1 Clarification provided by ACCD on sequencing of MI and CAD

-Diseases of the Respiratory System (10--) Chapter 10
+Chapter 10 Diseases of the Respiratory System (10--)

-AVIAN INFLUENZA ICS 10X1
+ICS 10X1 AVIAN INFLUENZA

-Effective From: Discharges on or after 1st January 2007

-Standard deleted from 1st January 2009 as code J09 influenza due to Standard Deleted:

-identified avian influenza virus is contained in 6TH Edition ICD-10-AM
+Effective From Discharges on or after 1 st January 2007 Standard Deleted: Standard deleted from 1 st January 2009 as code J09 influenza due to identified avian influenza virus is contained in 6 TH Edition ICD-10-AM

-ICS 10X0 A(H1N1) INFLUENZA (SWINE FLU)

-Advice first published: Coding Notes July 2009

-Reason for Standard: Advisory from WHO on the coding of A(H1N1) influenza Updated: January 2010 for suspected cases & to include examples influenza due to identified zoonotic or pandemic influenza virus.
+July 2009 Coding Notes July 2009 Advisory from WHO on the coding of A(H1N1) influenza January 2010 for suspected cases & to include examples Standard deleted from 1st January 2020 as 10th edition included a new standard ACS 1012 Influenza due to identified influenza virus.
+Please refer to ACS 1012 Influenza due to identified influenza virus for guidance on assignment of code J09 influenza due to identified zoonotic or pandemic influenza virus.